bruienne/bsdpy/README.md

 prompt.
 Some basic logging is written to STDOUT in this case.
 More complete logging to a logging facility is planned but not yet implemented.

+**WARNING: **Apart from the pre-alpha state BSDPy is in right now you must always ensure proper DNS functionality in order for BSDP to work.
+This means having working forward lookups for your BSDPy’s host.
+Additionally you really want to have a static IP assignment for the BSDPy host, either through DHCP reservation or directly set.
+Things are guaranteed to be flakey or broken if either one of these is not working.

 ### Sample** **setup